 The next step is for Gov. Nathan Deal to appoint a five-person commission to begin reviewing candidates for city manager, attorney, clerk and accountant.
 Davis said that commission could be announced as soon as next week.

 The commission is also charged with finding the best locations for municipal offices.
-Davis has suggested in the past that Brookhaven Plaza, across from the Brookhaven-Oglethorpe MARTA station, could be a possible location for city hall.
+Davis has suggested in the past that Brookhaven Plaza, across from the Brookhaven-Oglethorpe MARTA station, .

 Candidates for Brookhaven's four city council seats and mayor cannot qualify until after the July 31 election results have been certified by DeKalb County.
 Elections for Brookhaven's first set of elected officials will be held on Nov.
 6, the same day as the general presidential election.